SPF Record Generator

 ptr This tag allows mail servers to perform a reverse DNS lookup on the sending server's IP address.
 If the hostname returned by the reverse lookup matches the specified hostname, the email is considered authorized.
 The allowed value is the domain name for the reverse DNS lookup (e.g., ptr:campaigncleaner.com).

-includes This tag allows you to incorporate the SPF record of another domain.
+include This tag allows you to incorporate the SPF record of another domain.
 This is useful for including subdomains or relying on a third-party email service provider's SPF record.
 The allowed value is the domain name of the record you want to include (e.g., include:_spf.campaigncleaner.com).

 exists The exists mechanism in SPF records offers a way to perform conditional checks based on DNS lookups.